 Eversheds has launched a Pan-African strategy that will focus on:

-- Growing the firms international operations in Africa by creating five key hub offices
+• Growing the firms international operations in Africa by creating hub office in five key jurisdictions

-Establishing Eversheds alliance firms know as the Eversheds African Law Institute (EALI), an organisation designed to share best practices and promote the highest standards of legal service across Africa.
+• Growing the Eversheds alliance firms under the Eversheds African Law Institute (EALI), an organisation designed to share best practices and promote the highest standards of legal service across Africa.

 New locations in Africa

-Within its 8 hub offices in Africa in Johannesburg (2 offices), Cape Town, Durban, Casablanca and Tangier, Mauritius and Tunis, Eversheds provides a large staff number, all committed to deepening existing relationships and pulling together their knowledge and skills to assist new clients.
+Across the 7 hub offices in Africa in Johannesburg (2 offices), Durban, Casablanca and Tangier, Mauritius and Tunis, Eversheds is committed to deepening existing relationships and pulling together their knowledge and skills to assist new and existing clients.

 What we do for our clients

-Having great lawyers who understand the legal landscape is essential.
+Having great technical lawyers is often a given, however having lawyers who understand the legal landscape a client operates within is often a rarity.
 Over the last decade, the Eversheds Africa Group has advised clients in every African jurisdiction using local lawyers who intimately understand the national legislation and culture.
 We offer a solid network of legal experts in over 50 countries.
 Most of our lawyers in the group have practised in Africa or are of African origin.
 They are working day to day, taking into account specific environment, risks and constraints.
 That means you get guaranteed quality and tailor-made legal service, access to global relationships, in addition to local commitment.

-Our experts, who are based in major cities across the world and work with our cooperation offices in Morocco and best friends across the continent, set the standard for African legal advice.
+Our experts, who are based in major cities across the world and work with our hub offices in Morocco and across the EALI network truly set the standard for African legal advice.
 On any given day we are acting in at least 20 states and are at home in Francophone, Anglophone, Spanish or Portuguese speaking jurisdictions.